clitetailor/cursornext/docs/02-writing-tests.md

-# Writing Test
+# Writing Tests

-For writing test, cursornext provide you with the caret syntax.
+For writing tests, cursornext provide you with the caret syntax.
 For example:

 ```ts
 import { t } from 'cursornext'